The Aplication manager is microservice that manages applications and also acts as a proxy for front-end requests related to resources.

 Before you start setting up the Application Manager service, ensure the following infrastructure components are in place:

-• PostgreSQL - version 13 or higher for storing application data (could vary based on your preferred relational database)
+• PostgreSQL: Version 13 or higher for storing application data (based on your preferred relational database).

-• Redis - version 6.0 or higher (if caching is required)
+• Redis: Version 6.0 or higher for caching needs.

 Ensure that the database for storing application data is properly set up and configured before starting the service.